Kinto/kinto/docs/concepts.rst

 Buckets, Collections, and Records
 =================================

 A **record** is the smallest unit of data.
-By default, there is no schema, and the JSON can contain anything.
+By default, there is no schema.
+The JSON can contain anything.

 A **collection** is a group of records.
 Records are manipulated as a list and can be filtered or sorted.
 Clients can obtain the list of changes that